Madhoo: Early life and family

-Madhoo is a Tamilian.
-Her birth name was Padma Malini but her father changed her name to Madhu Malini when she entered school.
+Madhoobala Raghunath Malini was born in a Tamil family.
 She was educated at St. Joseph's High School, Juhu and at University of Mumbai.
 She is the cousin of actress Hema Malini and therefore the aunt of Esha Deol.

 Career

 Madhoo was signed on by action director Veeru Devgan for his son Ajay Devgan's debut in Phool Aur Kaante (1991), but her first release was K. Balachander' s Azhagan (1991), co-starring Mammooty, Bhanupriya and Geetha.
-She made her Hindi movie debut with another newcomer Ajay Devgn in Phool Aur Kaante (1991).
+She made her Hindi movie debut with in Phool Aur Kaante in 1991.
 She made her debut in the Malayalam film Ottayal Pattalam (1991), opposite Mukesh.
 The title role in Mani Ratnam's Roja (1992) made her very popular.
 She made her comeback in 2008, in the Hindi-language film, Kabhi Socha Bhi Na Tha, and has been appearing in supporting roles in films since then.
 She has acted in 5 films with her real name Madhu.
 She made a comeback to the Tamil screen with Balaji Mohan's Tamil-Malayalam bilingual Vaayai Moodi Pesavum / Samsaaram Aarogyathinu Haanikaram in 2014.
 She has been hosting the DD National music television series Rangoli since August 2019.

 Besides it, she has worked in television series such as Kaveri, Devi, Soundaravalli and Aarambh: Kahaani Devsena Ki.
 She has also appeared as a guest judge at some reality shows.